OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/command-ref/TimeSeriesToTable/TimeSeriesToTable.md

 ### Example for Multi-Column Output Data Table ###

-A sample command file is as follows:
+A sample command file is as follows, consistent with the image at the top of this documentation:

 ```text
 # Test copying annual time series to a table, and also create the table